FAssisRepository/ReliabilityAssessment_RL/README.md

 ---

 ## Overview
-This repository provides the Python implementation of the framework proposed in our paper, which accelerates power system reliability assessment by combining Non-Sequential Monte Carlo Simulation (NS-MCS) with a reinforcement learning-driven Graph Neural Network (RL-GNN) surrogate model to speed up AC-OPF evaluations.
+This repository provides the Python implementation of the framework proposed in our paper, which accelerates power system reliability assessment by combining non-sequential Monte Carlo simulation (NS-MCS) with a reinforcement learning-driven graph neural network (RL-GNN) surrogate model to speed up AC-OPF evaluations.
 It is intended for reproducibility and extension by other researchers.

 ## Prerequisites & Installation